codi0/dweb-research/README.md

 # Web3 research hub
 Welcome to the [codi.io](https://codi.io) collaborative research hub into open web3 infrastructure.

+### Our mission

-Our mission is to replace centralised cloud platforms with a global web3 infrastructure, using standardised protocols.
+To replace centralised cloud platforms with a global web3 infrastructure, using standardised protocols.

 ### What problem are we trying to solve?